 How to Set Limits Effectively

-This Mother’s Day, vow to make your job of parenting easier and less draining.
+Wouldn’t you like your job of parenting to be easier and less draining?
 Sound impossible?
 It may be hard to make the mindset shift to understand how to set limits without rewards and punishments but it can change your life when you begin to trust your children and let them learn from their own mistakes.

 I can talk till I’m blue in the face about the benefits of replacing punishment with problem solving, but parents still say, “But what do I do when my child is behaving badly?”